Recommended Hunting Riflescopes

 Over the years we here at Guns and Shooting Online have had a reasonable amount of exposure to a fairly wide assortment of scope brands and models.
 This little piece is an attempt to list the scopes that we feel confident about recommending.
 As we continue to test new scopes we will endeavor to keep this list updated.

 Please don't write and tell us that we failed to include a model that you particularly like.
 There are scope lines that we have not owned or reviewed, and therefore about which we have not formed an opinion.
 Scopes not listed here are not necessarily inferior.
 In some cases they are omitted simply because none of us have had sufficient (or any) experience with them.

-Both common sense and economic reality suggest that a Two-Star scope that is considered appropriate for use on a Remington 770 or Stevens deer rifle would not be recommended for use on a Weatherby Mark V or a fine custom built rifle.
+Both common sense and economic reality suggest that a Two-Star scope that is considered appropriate for use on an economy class deer rifle would not be recommended for use on a Weatherby Mark V or a fine custom built rifle.
 Rifles in the upper price classes naturally deserve four or five star scopes.
 Likewise, a scope purchased for a rifle that will be shipped halfway around the world for an African safari should reasonably be of higher quality than a scope intended for a rifle used only on local day hunts.

 Three-Star Plus Scopes

 Now, hopefully, you will not feel compelled to write a letter to the editor to ask what we think about the "Brand-X Super Scope."
 We reiterate, if it is not listed here we either don't care for it or don't know enough about it to have formed an opinion.
 In any case, the scopes that are listed here represent a reasonable assortment and range of prices from which to choose.
 Good luck and good shooting!

 Copyright 2004, 2017 by chuckhawks.com.
 All rights reserved.